Cyberfield-Developers/.github/profile/README.md

 Cyberfield Developers is a software company intent on creating apps and games for mobile, desktop, console and browser-based.

 Project Ideas
-1. Network Crawler
+1. Network Crawler - an app that traverses a selected network revealing all devices that are on the network
-2. Lottery Vector
+2. Lottery Vector - an app that generates a winning lottery number.
-3. Chess Adventures
+3. Chess Adventures - a mobile game that takes the player through the history that made chess in a turn-based match-3 board game.
-4. Hecatomb Adventures (Blood Brothers)
+4. Hecatomb Adventures (Blood Brothers) - a dark fantasy RPG mobile game designed from the DeNA based Blood Brothers
-5. Snood 21 Adventures (Snood 21)
+5. Moves21 Adventures (Snood 21) - a mobile solitaire card game based on the motorola Snood 21.
+The player must solve each moves21 stage to defeat the invading bugs and advance to the next stage.
-6. Pentagon Adventures
+6. Pentagon Adventures - a match-3
 7. All Messenger
+8.